MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 TO ADD: should we list the specific scenarios that are aviable vis this method for both install and update Install from cloud - updates from cloud
 Optional - GPO control
+[FROM BILL: For self-install, need to add what I can or cannot manage as an admin--pull from screenshot and SOC article]

 Many organizations will use a combination of these tools for different users.
 For example, an organization might use Configuration Manager to deploy Office to most of their users, but enable self-install for a small group of workers who are not frequently connected to the internal network.